jenkinsci/ecutest-plugin/README.md

 **Complex configurations**
 For more complex configurations it is recommended to use the `newATXServer` step, which allows to pass an ATXConfig object.
-Reference the [configuration as code](#configuration-as-code) section to get a full list of all available settings.
+For some more information and/or examples refer the help section of the `newATXServer` step in your Jenkins instance.
 If there is a setting in ecu.test which is not supported by this plugin yet, you can still configure them as `customSettings`.